jeffmm/nvim/README.md

 ## Easy install

-The following will install this config if you have an existing config it will move it to `~/.config/nvim.old`
+The following one-liner will install the config---if you have an existing config it will move it to `~/.config/nvim.old`

-This script only supports Mac, Ubuntu and Arch
+This script only supports Mac and Ubuntu

 ```
 bash <(curl -s https://raw.githubusercontent.com/jeffmm/nvim/master/utils/install.sh)
 ```

-## Manual install
+## Dependencies and useful programs to install

+Use `:checkhealth` in a running instance of nvim to ensure everything is installed correctly

+- python3
+- neovim
+- node
+- ranger (`pip install ranger-fm`)
+- ueberzug (if not on mac)
+- ripgrep
+- the_silver_searcher
+- fd
+- universal-ctags
+- lazygit
+- lazydocker

 ### Install Neovim

-- On Mac
+- Mac

   ```
   brew install neovim